-French chef Joël Robuchon is regarded as the one of the best chefs of the last century, having garnered more Michelin stars than any other chef in the world, a staggering total of 28, and been awarded the titles of ‘Meilleur Ouvrier de France’ and ‘Chef of The Century’.
+The late French chef Joël Robuchon was regarded as the one of the best chefs of the last century, having garnered more Michelin stars than any other chef in the world, a staggering total of 28, and been awarded the titles of ‘Meilleur Ouvrier de France’ and ‘Chef of The Century’.

-He has created L’Atelier de Joël Robuchon, a restaurant whose famed countertop dining experience has become known as one of the world’s most unique culinary spectacles.
-The centre piece of the chic red and black dining room is an exotic wood counter with an open kitchen where chefs can be viewed crafting innovative and beautifully presented dishes.
+He created L’Atelier de Joël Robuchon, a restaurant whose famed counter-top dining experience has become known as one of the world’s most unique culinary spectacles.
+The center piece of the chic red and black dining room is an exotic wood counter with an open kitchen where chefs can be viewed crafting innovative and beautifully presented dishes.
 Guests are seated on high chairs around the counter where they are served sushi-style.

-Robuchon opened his flagship Atelier in Paris, but he has since created something of a worldwide empire with restaurants in Paris, Bangkok, Hongkong, Las Vegas, London, Tokyo and more . .
+Robuchon opened his flagship Atelier in Paris and since created something of a worldwide empire with restaurants in Paris, Bangkok, Hongkong, Las Vegas, London, Tokyo and more . .

 The food at ‘Les Ateliers’, or rather, Robuchons creations, are a marvel to behold and delight to taste.
 Dishes include caviar served on a soft poached egg in a crispy rice batter, cod fillet in an aromatic vegetable broth, print of fresh herbs, or seared scallop with a smoked potato mousseline and sage jus.